 Four Taft students earned national recognition for their work in the prestigious National Economics Challenge

 Four Taft students recently traveled to New York City to compete in the National Economics Challenge, sponsored by the Council for Economic Education (CEE) with support from the Wells Fargo Foundation.
 Representing Taft were (in photo from left), Rina Kurihara ‘24, Lachlan Abbott ‘24, Michael Xu ‘25, Nikas Lukyanov ’24.
-They were coached by Economics Teacher Kevin Danaher.
-The team came home with first-runner up honors in the finals of the competition, an event moderated by CNBC’s Steve Leisman and televised live from Wall Street.
+The team came home with first-runner up honors and a $500 per student prize in the finals of the competition, an event moderated by CNBC’s Steve Leisman and televised live from Wall Street.

 “Our congratulations to the top finishers, the finalists and indeed to all students and educators who participated in the National Economics Challenge this year,” said Nan J. Morrison, CEE president and chief executive officer.
 “For these students, economics is not a mystery or a puzzle.
 The NEC makes learning economics fun by asking each team to apply its skills and knowledge to real world problems, while promoting collaboration and teamwork along with a healthy dose of competition – all useful capabilities for their futures.”

 The event is the nation’s most prestigious high school economics competition, with nearly 7,000 US students competing this year.
 The Challenge recognizes exceptional high school students for their knowledge of economic principles and their ability to apply problem-solving and critical-thinking skills to real-world events.